Azure/azure-sdk-for-net/README.md

 For general suggestions about Windows Azure please use our [UserVoice forum](http://www.mygreatwindowsazureidea.com/forums/34192-windows-azure-feature-voting).

-# Storage Client Library for .NET 4, Windows 8, and Windows Phone 8 (2.1.0.0)
+# Storage Client Library

+To use storage services (blog, table, queue), the storage client library provides rich APIs for interacting with the storage service.

 The Storage Client Library ships with the Windows Azure SDK for .NET and also on NuGet.
 You'll find the latest version and hotfixes on NuGet via the `WindowsAzure.Storage` package.
-You can [read about the 2.1 release on the storage team blog post](http://blogs.msdn.com/b/windowsazurestorage/archive/2013/09/07/announcing-storage-client-library-2-1-rtm.aspx).

-Please note that Windows 8 and Windows Phone 8 libraries are CTP (Community Technology Preview) releases.

 ## Storage source code